 The secure telephone line ringer was turned on at night and it jolted Blackie awake.
 He stumbled through the door in the false wall that hid the room that contained the secure line, a safe, and a lot of guns.
-Blackie tried to see his watch to see what time it was as he muttered hello into the telephone.
+Blackie tried to see the face of his watch to see what time it was as he muttered “hello” into the telephone.

 The Hulk’s voice came over the line very clear, not filled with sleep, “You awake Boss?”

 “Give me a minute,” said Blackie as he shook himself.
 “What ya got Hulk?”

 “We got somebody wants ta talk about that incident.
 He’s a little fuzzy right now, but his memory’s coming back.
 I know Mickey would be your choice, but ya want us ta do da best we can?”

 “Make sure he understands whoever he names, we’re gonna get ’em, and gonna put ’em face to face and he’s gonna tell ’em to their face what he told us.”

 “A’right.
 Want us to call ya back tonight?” asked the Hulk.